A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Simulation

 \subsubsection{Omnidirectional Walking}

-This scenario is focused on validating the performance of the proposed framework for providing an omnidirectional walking.
-In this scenario, the simulated robot should track specified setpoints including step length~($X$), step width~($Y$) and step angle~($\alpha$).
+This scenario is focused on validating the performance of the proposed framework for providing omnidirectional walking.
+In this scenario, the simulated robot should track deterministic setpoints including step length~($X$), step width~($Y$), and step angle~($\alpha$).
 At the beginning of the simulation, all the setpoints are zero and the robot is walking in place.
-At $t=8s$, the robot is commanded to walk forward~($X=0.1m, Y=0.0m, \alpha=0.0deg/s$), At $t=24s$, the robot is commanded to walk diagonally~($X=0.10m, Y=0.025m, \alpha=0.0deg/s$), at $t=42$, while it is performing diagonal walking, it is commanded to turn left simultaneously~($X=0.1m, Y=0.025m, \alpha=10deg/s$).
-An overview of this scenario is depicted in Fig.~\ref{fig:omniwalk}(a).
-During this simulation, the position of the feet and COM has been recorded to examine the behaviour of the COM while walking and it is depicted in Fig.~\ref{fig:omniwalk}(b).
-According to the recorded data, the COM tends to the support foot during single support phase and moves to the next support foot during double support phase.
+At $t=2s$, the robot is commanded to walk forward~($X=0.1m, Y=0.0m, \alpha=0.0deg/s$), At $t=10s$, the robot is commanded to walk diagonally~($X=0.10m, Y=0.05m, \alpha=0.0deg/s$), at $t=20s$, while it is performing diagonal walking, it is commanded to turn right simultaneously~($X=0.2m, Y=0.05m, \alpha=15deg/s$), finally at $t=32s$, all set points will be reset and the robot will walking in place.
+An overview of this scenario is depicted in Fig.~\ref{fig:omniwalk}\textbf{(a)}.
+During this simulation, the positions of the feet and COM have been recorded to examine the behavior of the COM while walking and it is depicted in Fig.~\ref{fig:omniwalk}\textbf{(b)}.
+According to the recorded data, the COM tends to the support foot during the single support phase and moves to the next support foot during the double support phase.
 It should be mentioned that we used a first-order lag filter to update the new setpoints to have a smooth updating.
-The results show that the framework is able to provide omnidirectional walking.
-A video of this simulation is available online at:\\\href{https://www.dropbox.com/s/604xmpjsqwnleri/OmnidirectionalWalking.mp4?dl=0}{{https://www.dropbox.com/s/604xmpjsqwnleri/OmnidirectionalWalking.mp4?dl=0}}.
+The results showed that the framework can combine all the input commands simultaneously to provide an omnidirectional walking.
+A video of this simulation is available online at \href{https://youtu.be/1R56m4t6cHs}{{https://youtu.be/1R56m4t6cHs}}.